 One of many fundamental philosophical differences dividing today’s conservatives from progressives is the extent to which they believe the marketplace can be relied upon to prevent dangerous or polluting products and practices.
 Some conservatives argue that markets are self-correcting, and that manufacturers who produce shoddy products quickly lose customers and go out of business.
 Similarly, some conservatives maintain that companies that pollute the environment fall into disfavor with consumers.
 Therefore, they argue, current laws and regulations that establish minimum health, safety and environmental requirements are either excessive or downright unnecessary and should be rolled back so as to allow the market to correct itself.

-Relying on a questionable interpretation of federal power, the Bush Administration sought to use federal regulations as a way to trump state environmental, health and safety laws that it regards as too costly to industry.
+Relying on a questionable interpretation of federal power, the Bush Administration sought to use federal regulations as a way to trump state environmental, health and safety laws that it regarded as too costly to industry.

 Protecting Health, Safety and the Environment from Irresponsible Corporate Activity

 The conservative argument that regulation and accountability by means of litigation are unnecessary because the marketplace is "self-correcting," ignores reality.
 Manufacturers routinely pollute without paying a price at the cash register, and stories of unsafe products made and sold by longstanding businesses are an almost daily occurrence, current laws and regulations notwithstanding.
 In the absence of legal safeguards to compel manufacturers to recall unsafe products or to respect certain environmental standards, market forces would be a poor guarantor of health and safety.
-These progressives, CPR Member Scholars among them, argue that current federal regulations are sometimes too lax, and that they are frequently under-enforced.
+Progressives, CPR Member Scholars among them, argue that current federal regulations are sometimes too lax, and that they are frequently under-enforced.

 Nevertheless, the effort to “protect” corporations from “burdensome regulations” and from “unnecessary” health, safety and environmental laws has been a recurring theme in American politics for a quarter of a century or more.